All-Origin/Knowledge-Base/README.md

 ### 🌐 `frontend-web/`

 #### 🔹 Purpose:
-Responsible for building and maintaining the web-based UI/UX for Brainz, ensuring responsive, accessible, and performant user experiences.
+Responsible for building and maintaining the web-based UI/UX for Junior, ensuring responsive, accessible, and performant user experiences.

 #### 📘 Documentation Scope:
 - Component libraries and UI patterns